gost-dom/browser/docs/why-gost.md

 ### TDD and web applications

 When it comes to web user interfaces, a real browser is difficult to avoid unless the application is void of any JavaScript code.
-As JavaScript plays a significant role in most modern web applications, you need a JavaScript runtime in a browser-like environment.
+But with a significant amount of behaviour implemented on the client, testing needs a JavaScript runtime in a browser-like environment.
 For many projects, only a real browser provides this environment.

 Using a real browser is not without problems, and developers often struggle
 with: